luissitoe/responsive-personal-portfolio-website-dave/README.md

 # 💼 Responsive Personal Portfolio Website

-Watch me build this project on my Youtube channel [Designedbyluis](https://youtu.be/9IfAYsRRWjE)
+Watch me building this project on my YouTube channel [Designedbyluis](https://youtu.be/9IfAYsRRWjE)

 ### Techonlogies Used